 SCAN PART > GENERATE MESH > ALIGNMENT > ENTITY SELECTION > CAD

-AQUIRING THE SCAN
+ACQUIRING THE SCAN

 Let’s take a look at our Scan:

-WHAT ENTITES TO OBTAIN
+WHAT ENTITIES TO OBTAIN

 Let’s first talk about Design Intent, one of the first questions in reverse engineering applications is always, “do you want the data to reflect the as-built part that is being scanned, or to create a perfect CAD model reflecting the original design intent?”
 This question involves a little planning.
 You need to ask yourself what manufacturing processes will be used; CAM, casting, laser cutting, etc. and what imperfections need to be idealized.
 Unfortunately, reverse engineering is a process and real parts as manufactured never exactly match the unambiguous design; there are always some variations which can be shown in an inspection report.
 That’s why it’s important to identify ahead of time the important features that you wish to capture and how you want to relay that information for manufacturing.

 From here we start by collecting the important features to use for reverse engineering.
-One thing to keep in mind is that this part is not perfect and for this project the design intent is to re-create the manufactural CAD model.
+One thing to keep in mind is that this part is not perfect and for this project, the design intent is to re-create the manufactural CAD model.
 Therefore, we idealize the model by excreting simple geometry such as cylinders, cones, planes, cross-sections and hole locations.

 For example, we need to know the location of a hole and the diameter so we tell the software to extract that information from a hole on the scan.
 The software will assume that the hole is perfectly circular and it will only extract the hole location and diameter based on a specified tolerance that way when the entity is transferred to CAD it will be parametric.